Tag: Stockholm

 Request a counselling appointment over video or phone

 If you are alone, confused and unsure what to do, the first thing is to focus on what is within your control and let go of what isn’t.
 That’s part of what I call ‘keeping your head’.
 Everybody has the capacity to lower their own stress response, although knowing this isn’t enough.
 We start by becoming aware of what is going on in the body and then act to change how we feel.
-That takes practice but it is the first step in improving your mental health.
+That takes practice but it is your first step in managing mental health during Coronavirus.

 Symptoms of Coronavirus Pandemic Stress